-- When former IMPRESS students return as learning assistants, how do their experiences in the program shape their interactions with students later on?
-The focus is on how learning assistant interactions with IMPRESS students change (or remain the same) as they move from participants to instructors.
+- When former IMPRESS students return as student leaders, how do their experiences in the program shape their interactions with students later on?
+The focus is on how student leader interactions with IMPRESS students change (or remain the same) as they move from participants to instructors.

 - How does participation in the program affect student views of the nature of science and the role of experimentation?
 When students conduct experiments, researchers learn about ideas around what makes an experiment "good,” and how table-top experiments are related to scientific practices.